gasconma1960/Final-Project-Mortgage-Rate-Genie/README.md

 ## Overview

 In this project, we aim to develop a model that can accurately predict mortgage interest rates based on a variety of factors.
 Mortgage interest rates play a critical role in the housing market, affecting everything from affordability for homebuyers to the profitability of real estate investments.
+Furthermore, we created an app that would use our model to predict mortgage interest rates based on values provided by the user.

 ## Data Collection
 The first component of our project was to find a dataset that included mortgage interest rates and multiple factors that influence interest rates.
 We decided to use ChatGPT to help design the appropriate dataset.
 The following was the prompt that was entered into ChatGPT: